ethanhs/personal-puppet/README.md

 Note that this config is inspired by https://github.com/asottile/personal-puppet, and I am greatly indebted to Anthony for help in setting this config up, so thanks to him!

+I also have taken bits and pieces from the [OCF puppet](https://github.com/ocf/puppet).